Glen Orkney Farm is a magnificent, picturesque 4800 acres property running Merino sheep and Angus cattle in the Marlborough backcountry.

-Apart from sheep and cattle, you may also see goats, deer, pigs, rabbits, hares, possum, chamois (all of which are introduced and control work is being done to minimise their population).
+Apart from sheep and cattle, you may also see goats, deer, pigs, rabbits, hares, possums, chamois (all of which are introduced species and control work is being done to minimise their population).

-The track itself is varied and winds through the vast high country farm, sometimes rough and steep, sometimes wide and open, with creek crossings, stiles, peacefully grazing Merino sheep, Angus cattle, patches of original native bush and little to no cellphone reception.
+The track itself is varied and winds through the vast high country farm, sometimes rough and steep, sometimes wide and open, with creek crossings, stiles, peacefully grazing Merino sheep and Angus cattle, patches of original native bush and little to no cellphone reception.

 We invite you to immerse yourself in the backcountry, to let your mind wander, to relax, unwind, and enjoy a unique New Zealand experience in the company of like-minded people and expert care.

-Closed to the public in 2020/21 - but don't let that stop you, book one of our tours available in November, December 2020 and January, February and March 2021
+Closed to the public in 2021/22 - but don't let that stop you, book one of our Mountain to Sea tours which features the Awatere Track.

 Don't miss out, book now!